ckalearner7/k8s-Resources/cka-exam-prep.md

 </p>
 </details>

-# Now that you have a 3-node cluster up and running using custom-columns provide the
+# Now that you have a 3-node cluster up and running  provide the
-a. node name as NAME, node Internal IP as NODE_IP and pod's cidr as POD_CIDR ip across all the nodes
+a. using custom-columns display the node name as NAME, node Internal IP as NODE_IP and pod's cidr as POD_CIDR ip across all the nodes
 <details><summary>show</summary>
 <p>